Tekken 6: Reception

-The PlayStation 3 version of the game initially garnered negative resposne for its excessive load times when run without installing it previously and its initially laggy online multiplayer component, which was later improved via updates.
+The PlayStation 3 version of the game initially garnered negative response for its excessive load times when run without installing it previously and its initially laggy online multiplayer component, which was later improved via updates.
 Once Namco patched it the score of 1UP.com was revised upward.
 The PSP version received positive reviews, with Metacritic giving it 82 out of 100.
 IGN said the portable version had greatly improved loading times compared to its console counterparts, while others enjoyed it despite lacking the Scenario Campaign and retaining the same graphics.
 More shared similar opinions on how the PSP port managed to impress, retaining the large cast, and for its responsive controls.

 During its first week, the PlayStation 3 version of Tekken 6 sold 103,000 units in Japan.
 According to Media Create, this made it the fastest-selling fighter.
 It remained so until August 2012 when the PS3 port of Persona 4 Arena broke the record with sales of 180,000 units.
 In May 2011, Namco Bandai reported it had become its best-selling game from 2010 with 1.5 million units sold.
 The game got to number three on the UK sales charts.
 In North America, the game sold over one million units as of August 2010.
 Upon its release in Japan, the PSP port sold 25,131 units.
 As of May 2011, Tekken 6 has sold more than 3.5 million copies worldwide.

 In 2009, Tekken 6 was nominated for a Spike Fighting Game of the Year award but lost to Street Fighter IV.
 However, it still won the Best PSP Fighting Game and Best PSP Fighting Game Readers' Choice from IGN.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tekken 6 for "Fighting Game of the Year", which was ultimately awarded to Street Fighter IV.